-Finally, turning to social class and the realm of economics, panel C of Figure 10.2 presents the partisan differences in ratings of class-based groups.
+Finally, turning to social class and the realm of economics, panel C of figure 6.2 presents the partisan differences in ratings of class-based groups.
 The underlying measure is the difference in a respondent's rating of labor unions and big business.
 The figure shows the partisan differences in this rating; it indicates that Democrats are consistently more positive toward labor (and more negative toward business) than are Republicans.
 The partisan polarization here is very large and relatively stable: from 1970 through 2002 the parties differ by 20 to 25 degrees.
-This increases to the upper 20s in 2004 and 2008, then to almost 40 degrees in 2012.
-In 2016, it drops to a still-extreme 30 degrees, perhaps reflecting Trump's appeal among some white working-class voters.
+This increases to the upper-20s in 2004 and 2008, then to almost 40 degrees in 2012.
+In 2016 it drops to a still-extreme 30 degrees, perhaps reflecting Trump's appearl among some white working-class voters.

 In sum, in all three areas-gender, race, and class-partisan polarization has increased sharply over the past 16 years.
 For gender and race, it is at its highest levels in 2016; for class, the peak was in 2012.
-Class-based polarization has been at a high level since the 1970s, with notable recent increases.
+Classbased polarization has been at a high level since the 1970s, with notable recent increases.
 Polarization in views on race looks less sharp in the 1970s and 1980s, but then increases dramatically beginning in the 1990s.
-Finally, partisan polarization in gender views has been generally increasing since the 1970s, although it dips somewhat in the 2000s before rebounding sharply since 2008.